divijghose/firedrake/Firedrake-meeting-2023-09-27.md

 1. ~~CW: Update website since homebrew Python is now dodgy.~~ merged
 1. DH: Order more Firedrake stickers

-# Agenda
+# Minutes

-Present:
+Present: CW (minuter), JB, KS, DH, DD, RNH, RK, PB, DS, NB, UZ

 Apologies:

 ## JMC MEng/Applied MSc projects

+- DH: Coupled domain stuff.
+- JB: ROL stuff?
+- RNH: Point evaluation for bendy meshes.
+- DH: Similarly mesh-to-mesh interpolation with more complicated nodes.

 ## CW/JB: libsupermesh needs updating

 A MacOS user has [failed to build libsupermesh](https://github.com/firedrakeproject/firedrake/issues/3123) due to the fact that the libspatialindex inside of libsupermesh is very old.
 How should we proceed?
 Why do we have 2 libspatialindex's ([here](https://github.com/firedrakeproject/libspatialindex) and [here](https://github.com/firedrakeproject/libsupermesh/tree/master/spatialindex-1.8.5))??

-JB: I don't think RTree PyPI package will save us: The headers are not bundled in the wheel, so libsupermesh cannot link.
+- JB: I don't think RTree PyPI package will save us: The headers are not bundled in the wheel, so libsupermesh cannot link.
+- Action point JB: submit a PR that bundles the headers with RTree so we can link to it.
+We can then find the right files by importing `rtree` and asking where its files are.
+- DH: But libsupermesh uses non-public API bits of libspatialindex.
+We should see if we can drop it and use mesh-to-mesh interpolation instead.

+## DH: How to fix MacOS build

+- RNH: MacOS command line tools version 15 is apparently buggy.
+- Action point: Fix PNetCDF build by defaulting to downloading BLAS with MacOS (`--with-blas=download`).
+- Action point KS: xfail tests and update PETSc fork.

 ## NB: Interpolate PR